Should ‘Cheat Meals’ Be Part Of a Healthy Lifestyle?

 As long as they are done properly, cheat meals can actually be an effective tool in your healthy lifestyle ‘toolkit’.
 By incorporating an occasional cheat meal into their eating plan each week, some BBG girls have found it easier to stick to their healthy eating habits in the long term.

 I’m a big believer that cheat meals aren’t essential for everyone.
 It’s about finding what works for you.
 If you’re having trouble adjusting to a healthier diet or dealing with cravings, then a cheat meal might help you by reducing stress and allowing for a little bit of flexibility.
+That said, there is a difference between relaxing your rules around food and stress eating.
+Trust yourself to know what's healthy for you.

 Love, Kayla xx